 We have investigated the potential of using time-offlight terms in ERL loops to reduce wake-driven correlated energy spread.
+Of special concern is the potentially very large energy spread at the dump.
 As an example, we have used the Cornell ERL.
 One could use the time of flight in the ERL return pass that contains the x-ray sources, but this method requires undesirable correlated energy spread in this pass.
 We found that time-of-flight terms in the linac that are common to the accelerating and the decelerating beams cannot compensate even orders in the time-energy correlation.
 However, when the accelerating and the decelerating beams are separated in the linac, time of flight for the two passes through the linac can be used to reduce the energy spread in the return loop, as well as in the beam dump.
 The correlated energy spread is reduced by 66% in our example.
+There is an additional advantage in using separate time-of-flight terms for the accelerating and decelerating beams; the correlated energy spread can simultaneously be minimized in the ERL return loop where the high-energy beam is used, e.g., for x-ray experiments.